Species Introduction

 ✓ Expert Tip

-Q: What temperature should I maintain for my Leopard Bushfish?
+Q: What temperature should I maintain for Leopard Bushfish?

 ✓ Expert Tip